Do you want to live awake and awakening?

 Do you want to be someone who bears witness to our times?

-Do you want to write in a way that illuminates and engages with the world we live in:
+Do you want to write in a way that illuminates and engages with the world we live in?

 How do I do that?

 Join us for Waking Up, Writing Down: Mindful Writing Toward Social Justice!
-In this five-week online course, we will explore mindfulness and writing practices and generate writing from and through issues of social justice.
+In this six-week online course, we will explore mindfulness and writing practices and generate writing from and through issues of social justice.

 We live in uncertain times—ones that call on all of us who desire a compassionate, just world to engage.
 At the same time, we must find ways to sustain ourselves while navigating a near-constant state of urgency and the emotions this can invoke: fear, rage, and deep grief.

 Now, more than ever, as we witness seemingly endless suffering and strife, it is vital for us to show up and be present with ourselves and with others.
 This process begins with deep listening to ourselves, with writing our own thoughts, reflections, and stories.
 The process continues as we look outwards, thoughtfully bearing witness to the world we are living in and using our writing to work towards social change.